LinkWentz/UFO-Report-2021/README.md

 However, a simple gradient from the center wasn't going to cut it, so instead I made two gradients.
 The first faded from a dark purple to yellow, and ended at what I could find on the internet was the hour in which latest sunrise of the year occurred in the United States.
 I did the opposite for the tail of the plot, using the earliest sunset.
 Between the latest sunrise and earliest sunset, I left the bars entirely yellow, as a way of showing that at no point were any of the sightings that took place within those hours during the night time.

 ##### Results:
-As is shown in this plot, the overwhelming majority of sightings (~79%), take place at night.
+As is shown in this plot, the overwhelming majority of sightings (~78%), take place at night.

 ![4 - Day v Night Sightings](https://github.com/LinkWentz/UFO-Report-2021/blob/master/Plots/4%20-%20Day%20v%20Night%20Sightings.png)

 In the second plot, we can see that there is an incredibly smooth relationship between how typical it is for an hour to be dark and how many sightings occur within that hour; especially if you account for the typical period a person is expected to be asleep.
-Even more satisfying is the degree to which sightings during sunny hours remain consistent.
+Even more satisfying is the degree to which the amount of sightings during sunny hours remain consistent.

 ![5 - Reports By Hour](https://github.com/LinkWentz/UFO-Report-2021/blob/master/Plots/5%20-%20Reports%20By%20Hour.png)

 ## (Bonus) Question 4.
-What state has the most UFO reports per capita?
+How has the amount of UFO sightings per year changed over time?
 ##### Methodology:
 This was another relatively simple question.
 To answer it I plotted the amount of reports for each year.
 There was already a very convenient year column in the NUFORC data set, so all I really had to do was make a histogram of that column.
-As you'll see I limited the plot to a period of 42 years, from 1974 to 2020.
+As you'll see I limited the plot to a period of 46 years, from 1974 to 2020.
 The lower limit was decided on simply because NUFORC was founded in 1974, and therefore reports before that date are sparse at best and all retroactively added.
 I believed this would have added junk to the chart without providing reliable information.

 ##### Results:
 The amount of UFO sightings per year appears to have increased exponentially over time.
 However, scaling the y-axis accordingly shows us that reports were actually happening at a pretty consistent rate before the mid-90's.
-I believe the reason for this is the popularization of cell phones and the internet making it much easier to report these sightings.
-That is surely not the only variable, and I, of course, can only speculate, but if pressed for an explanation, that is what I would go with.
+I believe the reason for this is the popularization of cell phones and the internet making it much easier to report these sightings, as well as raising awareness of NUFORC.

 ![6 - Reports Per Year](https://github.com/LinkWentz/UFO-Report-2021/blob/master/Plots/6%20-%20Reports%20Per%20Year.png)